 The Office of Science is a Program Office within the Department of Energy.
-The Office is led by a Presidentially-nominated, Senate-confirmed Director and three senior career federal Deputy Directors.
+The Office is led by a Presidentially-nominated, Senate-confirmed Director and two senior career federal Deputy Directors.

 Director, Office of Science